 Most outpatient programs are able to work around people’s schedules so that they do not have to miss work.
 If you’ve communicated to your employer your honest intention to get sober, your boss will be relieved to know that you can pursue recovery without taking a break from work.
 They may even expect that your work performance will improve in the absence of regular substance abuse.

 In some cases, it is a good idea to take a short period of time off work, but that doesn’t mean you have to lose your job.
 Individuals who need to detox from substances with severe withdrawal symptoms, such as benzodiazepines, opioids, or alcohol often are not physically able to work for a period of time.
 The best alcohol rehabs and drug rehabs offer supervised detox programs so that individuals can become ready to work after only a few days or weeks.
 Individuals who have to take a hiatus from work are legally protected from being fired by the Family and Medical Leave Act (FMLA), which allows individuals to take up to 12 weeks of unpaid leave to treat a substance use disorder.

-When you’re ready to treat your substance use disorder in an outpatient rehab in Los Angeles, telling your boss is always a good idea.
+When you’re ready to treat your substance use disorder in an outpatient rehab in LA, telling your boss is always a good idea.
 While it is impossible to predict exactly how your employer will react, more likely than not they will understand that you getting sober will ultimately make you a better employee!